 Photo Courtesy of Angel Castellanos

 You will get a brief glimpse of the Quadrangle of the Upper Ward when you walk up to the castle from the ticket office or when you exit the State Apartments.
 At one end of the Quadrangle, on the side of the Round Tower, is the Equestrian statue of King Charles II.
-During the pandemic, the Quadrangle has been used more by Her Majesty The Queen for State occasions like trooping the colour and welcoming foreign heads of State.
+Recently, the Quadrangle has been used more by Her Majesty The Queen for State occasions like trooping the colour and welcoming foreign heads of State.

 The figure is from the 17th century and honors the King that restored the monarchy after the English Civil War.
 King Charles II also renovated many of the rooms in Windsor we see today.
 The figure is unique because it depicts the King, not as English, but in the Roman style of Ceasar, complete with laurel leaf and Roman Armor.